top of page

 Proposals may focus on creative expression, research, education, collaborative explorations, etc., according to the artists' wishes.
 Proposals should demonstrate relevance to Gaelic culture in a Nova Scotia context and how they might contribute to the community of Mabou during their time here.

-To hear from the perspective of past artists, view our Testimonials page.
+To hear the perspective of past artists, view our Testimonials page.

 ***Please note that travel costs to and from Mabou, as well as any costs with the artists' work are the responsibility of the artist.***